dmitry-ivanov/laravel-helper-functions/README.md

 #### `is_email()`

-Check if the specified string is a valid email address or not:
+Check whether the given string is an email address or not:

 ```php
 $isEmail = is_email('john.doe@example.com');